 That’s quite simple: we don’t.
 We enable insurers to compete with new InsurTechs.
 We believe if our digital capabilities meet their scale – this includes underwriting, distribution, and claims services – that is the best way to drive out friction across the insurance value chain.

-Effectively, we enable any insurer to take the product aspects of any InsurTech and deploy that to market in a matter of weeks.
-If you want to become Lemonade, Metromile or Trōv on the technical level in a matter of weeks, give us a call.
+Effectively, we enable any insurer to take the product aspects of any ‘Insurtech-as-a-Service’ and deploy that to market in a matter of weeks.
+If you want to become Lemonade, Metromile, or Trōv on the technical level in a matter of weeks, give us a call.

 Are you looking to branch out into any new verticals in the near future?

-Currently, we are focussing on P&C insurance, because it’s easier from a regulatory product development perspective (there are fewer long-term risks involved).
-But we are already engaging in discussions to branch out into life and health insurances – just waiting for the right fit.
+Currently, we are focussing on P&C insurtech-as-a-service because it’s easier from a regulatory product development perspective (there are fewer long-term risks involved).
+But we are already engaging in discussions to branch out into life and health insurance – just waiting for the right fit.

 Insurance should keep us busy for a while, but, if you want to get a glimpse of future applications, just have a look at how insurance aggregators have started with car insurance, branched out into other insurances and, subsequently, into finance, utilities, travel etc. Where others see growth in the insurance game, at a product level, we do too – simply because KASKO’s offering is agile, it can twist to suit multiple teams and the developers behind them.